0Squad/0squadmerch-api/README.md

   }
 }
 ```
-This structure allows us to mimic the `create` function on the front-end if users change their mind after clicking "checkout".
+This structure allows us to mimic the `create` controller function to return new data and be more flexible with our checkout.

 If the request is unsuccessful, the response will have an HTTP status of 400 Bad Request.